how to reduce the temptation of impulse buying

 This is everyone right now! 👇

-When Apple turned our phones into a proxy debit or credit card, I’m sure they did it with consumers in mind.
-I mean, how sad for us that we would actually have to get out our card, input the numbers, confirm a CVV, AND hit submit.
+When Apple turned our phones into proxy debit or credit cards, I’m sure they did it with consumers in mind.
+I mean, how sad for us that we would actually have to get out our card, input the numbers, confirm a CVV, and hit submit.
 The HORROR!
-I get it, convenience is lovely, but it can be devastating for someone who struggles to control themselves when it comes to keeping up with the Joneses.
+I get it; convenience is lovely, but it can be devastating for someone who struggles to control themselves when it comes to keeping up with the Joneses.

-Now, all we have to do is put our finger on the home button or scan our faces.
+Now, all we have to do is scan our faces.
 Boom, your order has been confirmed.

 Here are a few tips to slow your roll when it comes to spending:

-My number one tip would normally be USE CASH instead of cards.
-However, in the midst of the current situation (COVID-19), that advice is on hold for the moment.
+Normally, using cash instead of cards is helpful; however, in the midst of the current situation (COVID-19), that advice is on hold for the moment.

-To piggyback off of #1: remove your cards from Google Pay too.
+2. To piggyback off of number one: remove your cards from Google Pay too.
 Those magic little numbers that appear when you get to a credit card entry box.
-Let’s say no thanks to that!
+Sneaky sneaky.

-Keeping on the technology theme: block the ability to order directly from your smart speakers (Alexa, Google Home, etc.).
-[Not to mention this is a good idea if you have children in your home that think they can boss Alexa around any hour of the day.
+3. Keeping with the technology theme, block the ability to order directly from your smart speakers (Alexa, Google Home, etc.).
+[This is definitely a good idea if you have children in your home who think they can boss Alexa around at any hour of the day.
 Give Alexa a break!]

-If it’s a large purchase, wait a few days before you make a final decision.
-Impulse buying = buyer’s remorse.
-And talk it over with your family, friends, mom, or dog… see what they have to say about it.
+5. If it’s a large purchase, wait a few days before you make a final decision.
+Impulse buying may lead to buyer’s remorse.
+Then, talk it over with your family, friends, mom, or dog…, and see what they have to say about it.

 It’s no secret that it is very easy for us to get our hands on almost anything within a matter of moments; our society is designed that way.
-It’s up to us to protect ourselves.
-I have faith in you!
+It’s up to us to spend our money in a way that aligns with our values.

 *affiliate link-- if you choose to purchase this book, I will receive a small commission at no expense to you